 Clean Water in Northern Afghanistan

-In Afghanistan’s provincial towns, less than 20% of residents have access to a mains water supply.
+In Afghanistan’s provincial towns, around 20% of residents have access to a mains water supply.
 Water is scarce and, in numerous areas, dirty and overexploited.
 Many of the country’s traditional shallow wells are drying up, yield brackish water or are contaminated with bacteria.
 This has adverse impacts on health, causing severe diarrhoea and other diseases, such as cholera, especially regarding children.
 When water is scarce, residents are reliant on public wells or have no option but to buy supplies at high prices from privately-operated tankers.

 By developing and upgrading the urban water supply in Northern Afghanistan, the project aims to improve local livelihoods and reduce the incidence of water-borne diseases.